The Pirate (1948 film): Plot

 One of Serafin's troupe accidentally reveals his plan to Manuela.
 To get her revenge, she first pretends to seduce him, then attacks him with words and throws objects.
-She accidentally knocks him out, then she realizes that she loves him, and sings "You Can Do No Wrong."
+She accidentally knocks him out, then she realizes that she loves him, and sings "You Can Do No Wrong".

 Meanwhile, Don Pedro convinces the viceroy that Serafin is the real Macoco and should hang for it.
 He plants treasure in Serafin's prop trunk to make him look like a pirate.
-The army arrests him, and Manuela's protests can't free him.
-On the night of his hanging, Manuela finally gets to look at the false evidence, and recognizes a bracelet with the same design as the wedding ring that Don Pedro gave her, and realizes that he is the pirate.
+The army arrests him, and Manuela's protests cannot free him.
+On the night of his hanging, Manuela finally gets to look at the false evidence, recognizes a bracelet with the same design as the wedding ring that Don Pedro gave her, and realizes that he is the pirate.

 Serafin asks to do one last show before he is hanged, and sings and dances "Be a Clown".
-As a finale, he plans to hypnotize Don Pedro into admitting he is Macoco, but Manuela's aunt uses her parasol to break the mirror that Serafin uses to hypnotize people.
-Panicked, Manuela pretends to be hypnotized and sings "Love of My Life," vowing everlasting devotion to Macoco.
-Don Pedro, jealous, reveals himself as the true Macoco and seizes her.
-Serafin's troupe attacks him with all the items and juggling balls, and the lovers embrace.
-Manuela joins Serafin's act and the film ends with them singing a reprise of "Be a Clown."
+As a finale, he plans to hypnotize Don Pedro into admitting he is Macoco, but Inez uses her parasol to break the mirror that Serafin uses to hypnotize people.
+Panicked, Manuela pretends to be hypnotized and sings "Love of My Life", vowing everlasting devotion to Macoco.
+Don Pedro, jealous, reveals himself as the true Macoco and seizes her, but Serafin's troupe attacks him with all the items and juggling balls, and the lovers embrace.
+Manuela joins Serafin's act and the film ends with them singing a reprise of "Be a Clown".